 Authentication vs Authorization

-Whereas Authentication is the process of identifying access to a system, Authorization — a.k.a AuthZ — is typically referred to as the process of determining exactly what access is allowed and invariable requires Authentication as a pre-requisite!
+Whereas Authentication is the process of identifying access to a system, Authorization — a.k.a AuthZ — is typically referred to as the process of determining exactly what access is allowed and invariably requires Authentication as a pre-requisite!

-Buy vs DIY
+Build vs Buy vs DIY

 The alternative is to integrate with a SaaS solution provided by one of the popular vendors, and the cost of subscribing to one of these typically depends on the features you use and the number of active consumer identities you have.

-With vendor-based CIAM the cost is typically associated with the platform hosting the backend service(s) that deliver Authentication, Authorization, Management and Protection from attack.
-With consumer-oriented software, much of this infrastructure is already in place: cloud-based “compute”, database, network resources, etc. could be a necessity for your solution, and delivering these at scale may be something you also need to do.
+With consumer-oriented SaaS, much of this infrastructure is already in place: cloud-based “compute”, database, network resources, etc., could be a necessity for your solution, and delivering these at scale may be something you also need to do.

-Deploying a standards-based open-source DIY solution within your existing infrastructure might provide a more cost-effective approach — delivering secure and robust CIAM without the need to build everything yourself and with the added benefit of more flexibility and control.
+Deploying a standards-based (open-source) DIY solution within your existing infrastructure might provide a more cost-effective approach, delivering secure and robust CIAM without the need to build everything yourself and with the added benefit of more flexibility and control.

 Feel free to reach out!